-Show Image 6A-1: King Minos ordering Daedalus imprisoned
+Show image 6A-1: King Minos ordering Daedalus imprisoned

-- 2. Literal.
-Why does King Minos lock Daedalus in a high tower? (because he helped Theseus defeat the Minotaur; he puts him in a high tower so he cannot escape) - 3.
+- 1. Inferential.
+Why does King Minos lock Daedalus in a high tower? (because he helped Theseus defeat the Minotaur; he puts him in a high tower so he cannot escape) - 2.
 Literal.
-Why does King Minos also lock lcarus in the tower with Daedalus? (because he is Daedalus's son and King Minos is punishing him in place of his daughter, Princess Ariadne)
+Why does King Minos also lock Icarus in the tower with Daedalus? (because he is Daedalus's son and King Minos is punishing him in place of his daughter, Princess Ariadne)

-Show Image 6A-3: Daedalus and Icarus constructing wings
+Show image 6A-3: Daedalus and Icarus constructing wings